MikeyBeez/Ollama_Agents/README.md

 ---

-Built with ❤️ and ☕ by the AI_Functions team.
+Built with ❤️ and ☕ by the Ollama_Agents team.
 Let's make AI magic happen! ✨